juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 or from the back of the ATX extension connector cable, plastic tab on the right --|--> Apple MacPro 5,1 2010 Power Connector</br>
 Apple connector can only fit 1-way because it has 2 asymetric notches, Top Left | Center Right. </br>
 Not complete!

+I used a 24-Pin ATX v2 Extension cable, and cut it in half, </br>
+soldered the Mac Power Connector cables to ATX Extension cable cut in half, </br>
+that allows to disconnect the PSU and use it on another PC or a PSU tester. </br>

 ```
 ┌────────────────┐
 │ 1─[X] │ 13─[Orange +3.3v]